Glassybaby: History

-While undergoing cancer treatment in 1995, Rhodes's husband Emery produced small glass cups which Lee would light with tea light candles to find solace during treatments.
+While undergoing cancer treatment in 1995, Lee Rhodes's husband Emery produced small glass cups which Lee would light with tea light candles to find solace during treatments.
 Encouraged by the demand from her friends, Rhodes hired local glassblowers in 1998 to produce more glassybaby, and began selling them out of her garage.

-The company was officially founded in 2001.
+The company was incorporated in 2001.
 In 2003, Rhodes set up a glassblowing studio in Seattle’s old Vitamilk Dairy building, since demolished.
 In September 2005, Rhodes appeared on Martha Stewart's television show, which led to a significant increase in sales.

 Also in 2009, Jeff Bezos purchased a 22 percent stake in glassybaby.
 A spokeswoman for Bezos suggested that he thought the company, which grossed over $2 million in 2008, could eventually reach the $100 million mark in sales.

 In 2011, glassybaby hired Greg Huey from the Alliance of Angels as President and COO.
 As of 2021, glassybaby has employed Tracy Morgan as their President.